What Is Fabry Disease?

 Disease Treatment and Research at Lurie Children’s

 Lurie Children’s treats both children and adults with Fabry disease.
-The Division of Genetics, Birth Defects & Metabolism has a team of doctors, advanced practice providers, genetic counselors and nurses who are experts in Fabry disease, including Joel Charrow, MD.
+The Division of Genetics, Genomics and Metabolism has a team of doctors, advanced practice providers, genetic counselors and nurses who are experts in Fabry disease, including Joel Charrow, MD.

 In addition, Lurie Children’s is a site for clinical trials to study new treatments for Fabry disease.
 Questions or inquiries for any of the clinical research trials can be directed to Rachel Katz, Clinical Research Manager, at RKatz@luriechildrens.org.